BraedenDiaz/CS6480-Project-NDN-In-5G/README.md

 chmod 700 run.sh
 ```

+At this point, you can use the UERANSIM interface to register, deregister, and connect to the data network over the free5gc core.
+I have yet to figure out how to do other things such as run an application over the UERANSIM or perform other mobile operations.
+Refer to the next section below.

 # In Progress

 - Working on getting an example application running over the UERANSIM and using the free5gc core.